Record Brasília: TV Alvorada (1960-1981)

-While Brasília was being built, the Federal Government opened bidding for three channels, one for the federal government itself, one for Diários Associados and another for Emissoras Unidas.
+While Brasília was being built, the Federal Government opened bidding for three channels, one for the federal government itself: one for Diários Associados and another for Emissoras Unidas.
 Channel 8 VHF in the federal capital, originally called TV Alvorada, was inaugurated together with the city's other two pioneering stations, TV Nacional and TV Brasília, on April 21, 1960, at the founding of the city.
 The masters of ceremonies for the inauguration of TV Alvorada were Dedé Santana and Ana Rosa.

 Owned by Rede das Emissoras Unidas, TV Alvorada operated precariously in an apartment on the 6th floor of Super Quadra 104, and its studios, located in one of the boxes of the Brasília TV Tower, were only ready in 1965.
 At the beginning of 1967, journalist Wolney Milhomem, who presented Roda Viva on TV Brasília, was hired to present the journalistic Debate em Linha Reta.

 In 1967, the station began carrying TV Excelsior programming, given the brief dismantling of the network led by Pipa Amaral and Paulo Machado de Carvalho, which would resurface in 1969 as Rede de Emissoras Independentes, of which the broadcaster soon became an affiliate.
-In 1972, Pipa divested his communications business to live outside the country, selling TV Alvorada and its sister TV Rio to the Order of Capuchin Minor Friars, controller of TV Difusora in Porto Alegre, Rio Grande do Sul.
+In 1972, Pipa divested his media business to live outside the country, selling TV Alvorada and its sister TV Rio to the Order of Capuchin Minor Friars, controller of TV Difusora in Porto Alegre, Rio Grande do Sul.

 On September 7 of the same year, TV Alvorada changed its name to TV Rio Brasília, adopting the same name as the Rio station.
 OFM's plans were to transform the acquired stations into a new national network, with the production center led from Porto Alegre, however, the strategy did not go ahead.
 On January 16, 1976, DENTEL technicians sealed the transmitters and studios of TV Rio de Brasília, after months of delayed salaries for its employees, a situation that would be repeated a year later with the Rio de Janeiro station.

 In 1978, the station's assets were sold to Grupo Brasilino, which reactivated it as TV Itamaraty, and the following year, TV Regional.
 The new owners decided to air independent programming, focused on series, films and cartoons, but in July 1980, Grupo Brasilino went bankrupt and channel 8 went off the air again.